Berks teen celebrates birthday by donating plasma that could save lives of COVID-19 patients

-“I really just look forward to helping the people around me,” said Grant Kellenberger from Mohnton.
+“I really just look forward to helping the people around me,” said the Mohnton teen.

 Grant turned 16 this week and celebrated the milestone birthday at the Miller-Keystone Blood Center in Reading on Saturday.